-When it comes to choosing a place for your Caribbean vacation, Belize might not be at the top of your list — there are more popular Central American and Caribbean destinations, after all.
-However, what makes Belize a truly amazing holiday spot is its diversity in both terrain and activities.
-The country’s eastern side provides the azure blue waters that make the Caribbean such an in-demand destination, as well as the second largest coral reef system in the world.
-On the west side, you’ll find lush rainforests, historic Mayan ruins and many different species of exotic wildlife.
+When it comes to choosing a place for your Caribbean vacation, Belize is an amazing holiday spot for those that enjoy stunning settings and a variety of activities.
+The country’s eastern side provides the azure blue waters that make the Caribbean such an in-demand destination, as well as hosting the second largest coral reef system in the world.
+On the west side, you’ll find lush rainforests, historic Mayan ruins, and many different species of exotic wildlife.

 Snorkel at a Caye

-The queen also rested at the hotel during her visit in one of the aptly named, Regal Rooms, but if you really want to feel like royalty, stay in the newly completed 2 bedroom Royal Suite, complete with an outdoor private jacuzzi.
+The queen also rested at the hotel during her visit in one of the aptly-named Regal Rooms, but if you really want to feel like royalty, stay in the two-bedroom royal suite, complete with an outdoor private jacuzzi.

-The grounds of the San Ignacio Resort Hotel are also host to the vitally important Green Iguana Conservation Project.
-This excellent program collects and hatches iguana eggs, and then raises the reptiles until they are past their most vulnerable age.
-Depending on the health of the iguanas, most are released into the wild, but injured or sick have a permanent home within the preservation area.
+The San Ignacio Resort Hotel grounds are also host to the vitally important Green Iguana Conservation Project.
+This program collects and hatches iguana eggs, and then raises the reptiles until they are past their most vulnerable age.
+Depending on the health of the iguanas, most are released into the wild, but the injured or sick ones have a permanent home within the preservation area.
 You don’t have to be a guest of the hotel to book a guided tour of the center and adjacent medicinal jungle, and by doing so, you'll get the opportunity to handle the curious creatures and learn about their habits and life cycle.

 In western Belize, Actun Loch Tunich is a massive sinkhole that begins high above the rainforest.
-Daily tours are given within the “black hole”, but this is not for the faint of heart.
-The tour begins with an intensive hike into the foothills of the Maya Mountain.
+Daily tours are given within the “Black Hole Drop” from a variety of local guides, but this is not for the faint of heart.
+The tour begins with an intensive hike into the foothills of the Maya Mountains.
 Then, prepare yourself—you’ll be descending down over 200 feet until you reach the canopy of the forest below.
 After that, you have another 100 feet to go before reaching land safely.

 No vacation is complete without a little pampering.
-If a spa treatment is what you seek, there is no better place for unwinding than the Naia Resort in Placencia.
-Opened in January 2017, this brand beachfront new hotel offers the best in luxury.
-The spa is located in a hideaway from the rest of the resort, and uses private treatment bungalows for every service.
+If a spa treatment is what you seek, there is no better place for unwinding than the Naia Resort and Spa in Placencia.
+Opened in January 2017, the beachfront hotel offers the best in luxury.
+The spa is located in a hideaway from the rest of the resort and uses private treatment bungalows for every service.

 While all of their spa treatments are a deluxe escape, the signature “Sun Quenched Clay Treatment” tops them all.
 The deeply detoxifying and revitalizing treatment uses golden clay collected from the Toledo District of Belize.
 The clay is rich in nutrients and feels smooth on the skin, while also acting as a gentle exfoliant.
 After washing off the clay, the treatment ends with tension relieving and hydrating massage.

-With so many Mayan sites and ruins in Belize, it can be difficult to choose the one that is right for you.
-That being said, Xunantunich is appropriate for both kids and adults of all ages, given it is the most accessible and also most impressive Maya archaeological site.
+With so many Mayan sites and ruins in Belize, it can be difficult to choose your tour.
+The Xunantunich ruins are appropriate for both kids and adults of all ages, given it is the most accessible and also most impressive Maya archaeological site.
 If you feel up for the challenge, climbing to the top of the site is a great workout and offers incredible views.

 Kayak Through a Cave